maxmatical/ml-cheatsheet/ML tips/interesting papers/README.md

 question: can retreival enhance other tasks beside LM/IR/QA? eg classification
   - most naive version is to do a nearest neighbor search on database of vector representations with vector-label key-value pairing
   - can you use retrieval to augment classifier/encoder?
+  - maybe better done as a seq2seq lie t5/retro